 I am talking, of course, about short stories.
 Just like (I assume) many other writers, I started by totally ignoring short stories.
 I thought I would waste good ideas that could become a novel in just a few pages, and I felt that instead of being focused, I would become completely scattered.
 I wasn’t wrong, but I soon learned that that was not necessarily a bad thing.

 What is a Short Story?

-A short story is a fully developed story, with plot, setting, and characters, but significantly shorter than a novel.
-There are some discussions on the proper length of a short story, but I usually consider a short story between 1,000 words to 10,000 words.
+A short story is a fully developed narrative with a plot, setting, and characters, but significantly shorter than a novel.
+There are some discussions on the proper length of a short story, but I usually consider a short story between 1,000 and 10,000 words.
 Note that those stories shorter than 1000 words typically fall into the flash-fiction category.

 In my opinion, a good length for a short story is between 2,500 and 5,000 words.
 At an average of 250 words per page, you get a story between 10 to 20 pages, double-spaced.
-Keep in mind that these are not set in stone, just guidelines to give you some idea.
+Remember that these are not set in stone, just guidelines to give you some idea.

-Length is the main aspect that differentiates a short story from a novel.
-All other aspects are more similar than different.
-A short story will follow a mini three-act structure, will have a developed plot and a climax, will have characters, dialogue, description, and narrative.
+Length is the central aspect that differentiates a short story from a novel.
+All other elements are more similar than different.
+A short story will follow a mini three-act structure, have a developed plot and a climax, and have characters, dialogue, description, and narrative.
 Unlike novels, though, in a short story, brevity is paramount.
 You must get to the point and get there fast; there’s no space to waste; you cannot afford it.
 Make each line, paragraph, and page count; be stingy with words, and you will develop the ability to say more with less.